zsim0n/calendar-render-1/README.md

-# Calendar Render Excercise
+# Calendar Render Exercise

-This is a simple excercise for creating a calendar render function in javascript.
+This is a simple exercise for creating a calendar render function in javascript.

 ## Usage